mneubrand/mneubrand.github.io/_hikes/2015-08-15-Stinson-Beach-to-Mt-Tam.md

 By the time we reached the Bolinas Ridge it was already awfully hot and the scenery changed quite a bit.
 No more trees but dry, grassy hills instead until we got closer to the Pantoll Ranger
 Station.
 From there we took the Alpine Trail for half a mile to Bootjack Creek where we got back on the Matt Davis Trail.

-The vegetation changed again into a very dry rocky area that reflected the heat all the way to West Point Inn.
+The vegetation changed again into a very dry rocky area that reflected the heat until we reached West Point Inn.
 From the Inn we took the Old Railroad Grade road east and Fern Creek Trail up to the Mt.
 Tam visitor center.
-In hindsight we should've taken Old Railroad Grade north instead as Fern Creek was really steep while Old Railroad Grade would get you to the top as well in a much nicer pace.
+In hindsight we should've taken Old Railroad Grade north instead because the Fern Creek Trail was really steep while Old Railroad Grade would get you to the top as well with a much nicer pace.
 We used that route on the way back instead.
 From the visitor center it's only 0.3 miles to the fire lookout station on top of Mt.
 Tam's East Peak.

 ![Mt.
 Tam East Peak]({{ site.url }}/img/hikes/mt_tam/5.jpg)
 *Mt.
 Tam East Peak*